Introduction

 In addition to direct taxation, fiscal incentives related to private pensions, investment accounts, and housing assets play a significant role in wealth formation.
 These incentives implicitly assume the existence of continuous savings capacity and stable disposable income—conditions that are less common in average female economic trajectories.
 Consequently, fiscal benefits tend to be utilized disproportionately by individuals with greater economic stability.

-Empirical research indicates that tax deductions related to private retirement savings and investment vehicles primarily benefit higher-income groups, contributing to the expansion of wealth inequality over time (OECD, 2021).
+Empirical research indicates that tax deductions related to private retirement savings and investment vehicles primarily benefit higher-income groups, contributing to the expansion of wealth inequality over time (OECD, 2023).
 For women, the reduced ability to benefit from these incentives reinforces reliance on public systems and limits opportunities for portfolio diversification.
-This asymmetry connects taxation to retirement planning, anticipating further discussion in Retirement Planning for Women: Why Starting Early Is the Key.

 Another important dimension of tax design concerns how the household unit is treated.
 Systems that adopt joint taxation or provide benefits linked to marital status can create implicit incentives for specialization of income within families.
 In contexts where the second earner faces a higher marginal tax rate, women’s labor market participation becomes relatively less financially advantageous.